sortmerna/sortmerna/README.md

 # Getting Started

-SortMeRNA 4 can be run/built on Linux, and Windows (Mac coming soon).
+SortMeRNA 4 is C++17 compliant, and mostly uses standard libraries.
+It uses CMake as the build system, and can be run/built on all major OS including Linux, Windows, and Mac.

 ## Using Conda package